 "Ana!"
-I grab her knees as my breathing accelerates and squeeze.
-But she squirms on top of my groin, so I let go and she rises up leaving me wanting and ready.
+I clutch her knees as my breathing accelerates, and squeeze.
+But she squirms on top of my groin, so I let go, and she rises up, leaving me waiting and wanting.
 I think she's going to take me.
 She's ready.